varajala/microtest/docs/running.md

 <br>

-But when the path points to a directory rather than a single file, microtest test will perform the following steps:
+When the path points to a directory rather than a single file, microtest test will perform the following steps:

   - look for a configuration script
   - execute the configuration script if one was found